chocomintapp/chocomint-toolkit/README.md

-# chocomint-lib
+# chocomint-toolkit

-This is chocomint library repository
+This is chocomint toolkit repository